Invitronic/StrokeRecognitionLib/README.md

 Methods
 -------

-Developped and tested under Visual Studio 2012 using .NET 4.0.
+Developed and tested under Visual Studio 2012 using .NET 4.0.

 The classification of the typical patterns in a multiple choice test is based on a support vector machine (SVM).
 Thanks to Chih-Chung Chang and Chih-Jen Lin for their LIBSVM library.